Spectrum Analysis

 List Spectra

-Pull down File menu and choose listing or
+Pull down File menu and choose listing or type

-ls all spectra in core are listed:
+ls all spectra in core are shown in a list widget and terminal,

-index,id,name,begin in array,length,calibration data
+index,id,name,begin in array,[length,calibration data]

 back